TexasDigitalLibrary/Vireo/README.md

 **if not specifying assets.uri during build the assets will be stored under the vireo webapp's classpath, /opt/tomcat/webapps/vireo/WEB-INF/classes**

-**if not specifying assets.uri or config.uri during build the application.properties will be under the vireo webapp's classpath, /opt/tomcat/webapps/vireo/WEB-INF/classes/application.properties**
+**if not specifying config.uri during build the application.properties will be under the Vireo webapp's classpath, /opt/tomcat/webapps/vireo/WEB-INF/classes/application.properties**

 **if deplyoed from default WAR package and would like to externalize the config, you will have to edit /opt/tomcat/webapps/vireo/META-INF/context.xml***